Overview

 Other detailed cross sections can be taken of the brain, vessels of the brain, neck, shoulders, spine, discs, spinal cord, and vessels of the spine.
 A CT scan can help your doctor diagnose many conditions including:

-• brain damage in people who've had a head injury
+• brain damage after a head injury

 • brain tumors